cairnswm/gapi/README.md

 DELETE http://<server>/<project>/api.php/<tablename>/<id> <== Deletes record based on id DELETE http://<server>/<project>/api.php/<tablename>/ <== Deletes record based on where collection
 ```

+# Triggers

+afterselect <== called after GET and search has retrieieved data, passes the result set and expects modified result set returned
+beforeinsert, afterinsert
+beforeupdate, afterupdate
+beforedelete, afterdelete

+before* <== called before action is taken, passes the details recieved by the api (eg Table and query params or post data), expects the same returned
+	can be used to do validation checks (eg does the id being referenced exist)
+after* <= called with detailes recieved by API and result of statement, no return value expected
+	can be used for Cascade events

 # Search